playfulprogramming/playfulprogramming/content/blog/angular-templates-start-to-source/index.md

   @ViewChild("testingMessage", { static: false }) testingMessageCompVar;

   ngOnInit() {
-    console.log("ngOnInit: The template is present?", !!this.testingMessageCompVar)
+    console.log("ngOnInit | The template is present?", !!this.testingMessageCompVar)
   }

   ngDoCheck() {
-    console.log("ngDoCheck: The template is present?", !!this.testingMessageCompVar);
+    console.log("ngDoCheck | The template is present?", !!this.testingMessageCompVar);
     this.realMsgVar = this.testingMessageCompVar;
   }

   ngAfterViewInit() {
-    console.log('ngAfterViewInit: The template is present?', !!this.testingMessageCompVar);
+    console.log('ngAfterViewInit | The template is present?', !!this.testingMessageCompVar);
   }
 }
 ```